Cognitive Processing Therapy (CPT)

 Learn about cognitive processing therapy (CPT)

-What is CPT for PTSD?
+What is CPT for post-traumatic stress disorder (PTSD)?

 CPT therapists for PTSD and trauma often believe that PTSD can become manageable with support and resources.
 Managing symptoms can mean long-term efforts to reduce emotional or physical harm to the body and mind.